We discuss how unconscious bias training to help your team create an inclusive workplace for people with visible difference.

 - Use images of people with a visible difference in your advertising and corporate communications.

 - Seek out someone you don’t normally associate with for a chat.
 They don’t need to have a visible difference but it’s a good habit to cultivate.

 - Don’t include requirements such as “must be well presented” in job adverts as this can mean that people with a visible difference deselect themselves from the process.

 - Don’t make assumptions about people – ask open questions and listen carefully to the answers.

-- Encourage your organisation to sign up to our Pledge To Be Seen campaign.
+- Encourage your organisation to sign up to a corporate partnership with us.